lunosat/SpaceDL/readme/english.md

 # Thank You!

-I really don’t know if anyone has made it this far, but if you have, I am very grateful for giving me the opportunity to present a bit of my progress in the field of my passion :)
+I really don’t know if anyone has made it this far, but if you have, I greatly appreciate you giving me the opportunity to showcase a bit of my progress in the area of my passion :)